-EXECUTIVE DEPARTMENT.
+EXECUTIVE DEPARTMENT

-Paragraph I. The officers of the Executive Department shall consist of a Governor, Secretary of State, Comptroller General, and Treasurer.
+Paragraph I. The officers of the Executive Department shall consist of a Governor, Secretary of State, Comptroller-General, and Treasurer.

 Par.
 II.
-The Executive power shall be vested in a Governor, who shall hold his office during the term of two years, and until his successor shall be chosen and qualified.
-He shall not be eligible to re-election, after the expiration of a second term, for the period of four years.
-He shall have a salary of three thousand dollars per annum, (until otherwise provided by a law passed by a two-thirds vote of both branches of the General Assembly) which shall not be increased or diminished during the period for which he shall have been elected; nor shall he receive, within that time, any other emolument from the United States, or either of them, or from any foreign power.
-But this reduction of salary shall not apply to the present term of the present Governor.
+The executive power shall be vested in a Governor, who shall hold his office during the term of four years, and until his successor shall be chosen and qualified.
+After qualifying for a four-year term, he shall not be eligible to be reelected for the next succeeding four-year term, or any part thereof.
+He shall have a salary of seven thousand five hundred dollars per annum (until otherwise provided by a law passed by a two-thirds vote of both branches of the General Assembly), which shall not be increased or diminished during the period for which he shall have been elected; nor shall he receive, within that time, any other emolument from the United States, or either of them, or from any foreign power.
+The State officers required by this Constitution to be elected at the same time, for the same term, and in the same manner as the Governor shall also hold office for four years.